kwonus/Quelle-Obsolete/Quelle.md

 To print all matching synopses of the most recently executed search:

-*print* *

-or
+*#print* [1,2,3]

+Or I can add a header using this variant of print as a dependent clause:

+heading = The first three results | print [1,2,3]

+Or I can combine all three into a single statement:

+"he ... said" // heading = The first three results | print [1,2,3]

+While similar, there is flexibility made available to the user to control SEARCH vs DISPLAY.

+The remainder of this section further describes the various arguments for DISPLAY phrases.

+To print all results:

 *print* [*]

-To print only the first entry:
+To print only the first result:

 *print* [1]

-To print only the first three entries:
+As we saw earlier, to print only the first three results

 *print* [1,2,3]

-or:
+Alternatively, this also works:

 *print* [1] [2] [3]

-or:
+and this:

 *print* [1:3]

-To print the first three entries with a single display-coordinate:
+To print using a single display-coordinate:

 *print* genesis:1:1